Message from the Board of Directors - June 2025

 -

-Rooster Tails Monthly Breakfast Meeting, - June 20 - Auburn Elks Lodge.
+Rooster Tails Monthly Breakfast Meeting, - July 18 - Auburn Elks Lodge.
 Doors open at 7am, breakfast served at 8am, Speaker at 9am.
-Captain Curly DiBella of Curly's Guide Service will be our speaker.
+This month's speaker will be Michael Mamola, the Heritage and Wild Trout biologist for the California Department of Fish and Wildlife's North Central Region.

 ________________________________________________________